TheGeekA69/magic-gate/README.md

-This was a project I thought of because I sometimes needed to transfer files quickly, or needed to experiment with my phone and run commands.
-Thing is, I'm incredibly lazy and my phone was often a hand away - too far away.

-So I coded Magic Gate.
-What was at first a bunch of modular scripts to be executed in a terminal emulator soon became an entreprise to get a GUI because of popular (aka, my friends') demand.

-I also had been using Scrcpy (to mirror my phone's screen and interact with it).
-Credits go to Genymobile over here: https://github.com/Genymobile/scrcpy

-So why Magic Gate?
-Because the commercial alternatives were limited, our outdated.
-So here's what you need!

-# What does it do?
+Magic Gate is a utility written entirely in bash to help you interact with your Android device over USB or Wi-Fi.
+I have been trying free and commercial utilities over the past years, but they were either paid or outdated.

 Magic Gate is (as of now at least) composed of three Modules.
-Each module has a specific job.
-They all work either via USB or WiFi.
+Each module has a specific use:

 ## Teleporter